-This is an initial three (3) year plan. $ extsf{ extsf{ iny line interval}}$ This is a review/update of a plan currently in use. $\Box$ This school is identified as the following by the federal government: TSI or ATS 1 (TSI only) Underperforming student groups identified by the federal government: SpEd , Hisp., Wht , Choose , Choose , Choose This school receives Title IA funding.
-No Is the school's Title I program S chool If you are unsure about Title IA funding and/or the type of program, contact ye ol w ide or T argeted A ssistance?
-TA our federal programs specialist.
+This is an initial three (3) year plan. \Box This is a review/update of a plan currently in use. \square This school is identified as the following by the federal government: Choose (TSI only) Underperforming student groups identified by the federal government: Choose , Choose This school receives Title IA funding.
+Choose an item.
+Is the school's Title I pro If you are unsure about Title IA funding and/or the type of program, contact you gram S chool w ide or T argeted A ssistance?
+Choose an item.
+In federal programs specialist.